Technology has transformed virtually every area of the business world, so it's about time supply chains caught up with their digital counterparts.

 To begin, start identifying all the systems and sources where data relevant to your supply chain is generated or stored.
 This can include ERP systems, inventory management systems, logistics solutions, customer databases, etc. Take a closer look at the supply chain data your company is collecting and consider how it can be improved.
 You can then take steps to ensure that all this data follows a consistent format and structure.

-Going forward, you select a suitable platform or technology solution that facilitates the integration and consolidation of data.
+Going forward, select a suitable platform or technology solution that facilitates the integration and consolidation of data.
 This could involve using middleware, APIs, data connectors, etc., that support data integration.

 The primary goal of this step is to enhance visibility for all individuals and processes throughout the entire supply chain network.